SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/SRM/The_Services_module/SRM_Services_definitions.md

   At the bottom of this pane, there are also two buttons, which can be used to delete a selected service definition or add a new service definition.

-  From DataMiner 9.6.6 onwards, the icon in the top-right corner of the tab allows you to toggle grouping of template service definitions and regular service definitions.
+  The icon in the top-right corner of the tab allows you to toggle grouping of template service definitions and regular service definitions.
 This option is also available via the context menu of the tab.

-  > [!NOTE]
-  > Deleting service definitions is not possible until DataMiner 9.5.11.

 - The *All* tab allows you to filter the list of service definitions by specifying a time range and a filter.
 In the filter box, you can enter the following: